You can use Morph search to find specific morphological constructions in any morphologically-tagged resource in your Verbum library.

 - Verbum displays your search results in the search panel.
 You can view your search results in three different ways.

-- Verses displays all of the verses containing your search results.
+Passages displays all of the passages (verse or chapter) containing your search results.
 Clicking a search result (highlighted phrase) opens it in a new window in your clicked Bible.

 Refining Your Search